 The process of setting career goals isn’t over though once you have defined your end-game.
-For it to become a reality, you must then plot a plan of action to ensure you achieve the goal you’ve set for yourself.
+For it to become a reality, you must then plot a plan of action, or a personal development plan, to ensure help you achieve the goal you’ve set for yourself.

-That’s why the third step involves creating a set of short-term actions that will start you down the path towards your goal.
-Focus on what you need to achieve in the next three years or so, specifically in the areas of:
+That’s why the third step involves creating a set of short-term actions that will start you down the path towards your career objective.
+Focus on what you need to achieve in the next three to five years or so, specifically in the areas of:

 - Learning: To enter or progress in your preferred occupation, do you need to earn certain qualifications?
 If so, what courses should you consider?

 - Experience: What experience do you need to acquire to become a suitable candidate for your next promotion or to gain your first entry-level role in this field?

 - Skills development: What specific skills should you develop to make yourself a suitable candidate for your next promotion?